TAUSBV/dqf-data-connector/v3/DataConnectorDocumentation.md

 https://dqf-api.stag.taus.net/ <br/>
 This is the general DQF API on the DQF Staging Server, and is typically used for development of CAT-tool plugins to supply the DQF database with data.
 This API is not a part of DC, and is explained in more detail here: https://github.com/TAUSBV/dqf-api/blob/dev/v3/README.md

-Quality Dashboard:<br/>
+DQF Dashboard:<br/>
 https://qd.stag.taus.net/ <br/>
-This is the TAUS client of DC on the staging server; the Quality Dashboard is the most popular way of interacting with the DQF data.
+This is the TAUS client of DC on the staging server; the DQF Dashboard is the most popular way of interacting with the DQF data.

 Data Connector:<br/>
 https://data-connector.stag.taus.net <br/>